Critical cones for sufficient second order conditions in PDE constrained optimization: Introduction

 while second order necessary optimality conditions read like

 where $C_{\bar u}$ is the cone

 The reader is referred to \cite[Theorem 3.7]{CHW2012a} for the elliptic case or \cite[Theorem 3.1.
 Case I]{CHW2016} for the parabolic case.

 It is well known that in finite dimensional optimization the cone used to establish necessary second order necessary optimality conditions is the same as the one used for sufficient second order conditions.
 However this not the case in general for optimization problems in infinite dimension; see the example by Dunn \cite{Dunn98}.
-Despite this, if the Tikhonov term $\frac{\gamma}{2}\|u\|^2_{L^2(Q)}$ with $\gamma > 0$ is present in the cost functional of the control problem, we can take the same cone for both necessary and sufficient conditions; see e.g. \cite{Bonnans1998}, \cite{Casas-Troltzsch2012} or \cite{Casas-Troltzsch2016} for the case $\mu = 0$, or \cite{CHW2012a}, \cite{CHW2016} or \cite{CRT2014} for $\mu > 0$.
+Despite this, if the Tikhonov term $\frac{\gamma}{2}\|u\|^2_{L^2(Q)}$ with $\gamma > 0$ is present in the cost functional of the control problem, we can take the same cone for both necessary and sufficient conditions; see e.g., \cite{Bonnans1998}, \cite{Casas-Troltzsch2012} or \cite{Casas-Troltzsch2016} for the case $\mu = 0$, or \cite{CHW2012a}, \cite{CHW2016} or \cite{CRT2014} for $\mu > 0$.
+Other works that consider second order sufficient conditions for problems with no Tikhonov regularization are \cite{CMR2019}, \cite{CWW2017}, \cite{CWW2018}, and \cite{Christof-Wachsmuth2018}.
+The results in these works cannot be applied to our problem due to the facts that we deal with a semilinear parabolic equation, our controls depend both on space and time and we do not have any assumption on the structure of the adjoint state.

 In this paper, the Tikhonov term is not present.
 Then, an approach to deal with second order sufficient conditions, as suggested by Dunn \cite{Dunn98} or Maurer and Zowe \cite{Maurer-Zowe79} among others, consists of extending the cone of critical directions $C_{\bar u}$.
 As far as we know, two ways to enlarge the cone have been proposed in the literature.
 In the context of abstract optimization problems, following Maurer and Zowe \cite{Maurer-Zowe79}, one could replace the condition $J'(\bar u;v)=0$ by $J'(\bar u;v)\leq \tau \|v\|_{L^2(Q)}$ for some small $\tau > 0 $.
-In optimal control problems we can take advantage of the structure of the problem to define a slightly smaller cone by taking:
+In optimal control problems we can take advantage of the structure of the problem to define a slightly smaller cone by taking

 where $z_v$ is the derivative of the control-to-state mapping in the direction $v$; see \eqref{E2.4} below.
 A second alternative to extend $C_{\bar u}$ is based on the observation that for functions $v\in L^2(Q)$ satisfying the sign condition \eqref{EQU1.2} we have